Skip to contentPostalForm

 Tracking depends on the payment path:

-• Legacy x402: poll GET https://postalform.com/api/machine/orders/:id
+• x402: poll GET https://postalform.com/api/machine/orders/:id

 • MPP endpoint: poll GET https://postalform.com/api/machine/mpp/orders/:id

-For legacy x402, after a successful payment, poll using either the canonical order_id returned by PostalForm or any aliased request_id:
+For x402, after a successful payment, poll using either the canonical order_id returned by PostalForm or any aliased request_id:

 curl -sS "https://postalform.com/api/machine/orders/<request_id>"